pantheon-systems/documentation/source/docs/articles/sites/apache-solr.md

 ## Troubleshooting

-The following are Pantheon-specific variables that you can check for, depending on the module you are using:
+The following are Pantheon-specific variables that you can check for, depending on the module you are using.

+Keep in mind that newly indexed items have a 2-minute delay until cron has been run or manually indexed before they become available in Solr search.

 ####apachesolr.module
 If you're using the Apache Solr module, you can check for the existence of this variable using [Terminus](https://github.com/pantheon-systems/cl):